-- you have been assessed by adult social care as needing that care. - you own your own home and it is not occupied by a spouse or dependent relative. - you have savings and investments of less than £23,250 (not including the value of your home)
+- you have been assessed by adult social care as needing that care. - you own your own home and it is not occupied by a spouse or dependent relative. - you have capital, including savings and investments, of less than £23,250.
+This will be established through a means tested financial assessment.